The Pride of Mid-America Marching Band: Graduate Assistants

-They often help and shadow the director as part of the graduate work.
-The current graduate assistants are Madison Argo, Adam Friedrich and Stuart Ivey.
+They often help and shadow the director as part of their graduate work.
+The current graduate assistants are Reed Ulery and Bryen Warfield.

 Appointed Instructors

 The marching band counts on several instructors to help with the band.
 They are appointed by the director of bands and/or the assistant director of bands.
 The band also uses a color guard instructor and a percussion instructor.

 The percussion instructor has several duties including instructing the Ball State Drumline by arranging music, directing sectional rehearsals, and practicing drill.

 The color guard instructor, Rhonda Reynolds, is responsible for providing and teaching flag and/or dance routine to the group, as well as practicing drill.

 Drum Majors

-"The Pride" currently has two drum majors and one assistant drum major.
-Ben Przybylski and Bryce Styles are the drum majors, and Katie Knight represents the band as the assistant drum major.
+"POMA" currently has Three drum majors.
 Their current duties include conducting the band, guiding the players, assisting the section leaders, and enforcing rules and regulations.

 Section Leaders

 Each instrument section in the band counts on section leaders.
 Their main responsibility is to help and guide their peers through learning music and drill during rehearsals.
 They follow instruction from the director and from the drum majors.